omgnetwork/honted/docs/demo_final.md

 #   PoS network using Tendermint - validator set selection
 ###

-# Every epoch, there's a new set of validators, that have staked their OMG coing on ethereum
+# Every epoch, there's a new set of validators, that have staked their OMG coins on ethereum

 # first acknowledge in logs of the second node that the validator in commits coincides with validator1's address
 # stored in priv_validator.json in ~/.tendermint1